 Tyler Ryan McLaren Memorial Scholarship

-The North Langley Basketball Association would like to offer a $500 scholarship to two 2023 School District 35 (Langley) secondary school graduates in honour of Tyler McLaren.
+Each year, the NLBA offers a $500 scholarship to two School District 35 (Langley) secondary school graduates in honour of Tyler McLaren.

 Tyler was born on April 6th, 1990.
 At the age of 19 months he developed a seizure disorder that could not be controlled by medication.
 Despite this, Tyler continued to develop and be active in sports.
 In his youth , he participated in Soccer, Baseball, Basketball and Ball Hockey.
 While his skills were average, he loved to compete.
 Tyler also participated in Special Olympics in both Bocce and Curling.
 At the age of 14, Tyler had major brain surgery to try and alleviate the seizure disorder, unfortunately, the surgery was not successful and at that time, Neurologists discovered that he also had Asperger’s Syndrome (High Functioning Autism).

 Tyler was always determined to do his best in everything he did and in no way would allow his disabilities to get in the way of his accomplishments or be used as an excuse for his performance.
 Tyler was a social butterfly and he loved to help others.
 In sports, unconditional sportsmanship was his biggest asset which despite his skill level, endeared him to his teammates and competition.

 His biggest goal in life was to complete Grade 12, which he did on June 13th, 2008.
 Four days later, Tyler suffered a Grand Mal Seizure in his sleep and went into Cardiac Arrest.
 Despite the heroic efforts of his Mom, Firefighters, Paramedics, Doctors & Nurses, he was declared brain dead and removed from Life Support on June 20, 2008.